NLACE-COM/InteractiveAvatarNextJSDemo/README.md

 To start your 'session' with a Interactive Avatar, first click the 'start' button.
 If your HeyGen API key is entered into the Server's .env file, then you should see our demo Interactive Avatar appear.

-If you want to see a different Avatar or try a different voice, you can close the session and enter the IDs and then 'start' the session again.
-Please see below for information on where to retrieve different Avatar and voice IDs that you can use.
+Use the dropdown to select the desired language before starting.

+The demo is locked to one avatar, knowledge base and voice configuration.
+Before starting a session you can choose a language, but the avatar and voice remain fixed.

 ### Which Avatars can I use with this project?